-Our Board currently has nine directors who serve for annual terms.
+Our Board currently has eleven directors who serve for annual terms.
 Our CEO, Eugene A. Hall, has an employment agreement with the Company that obligates the Company to include him on the slate of nominees to be elected to our Board during the term of the agreement.
 See Executive Compensation - Employment Agreements with Executive Officers below.
 There are no other arrangements between any director or nominee and any other person pursuant to which the director or nominee was selected.
 None of our directors or executive officers is related to another director or executive officer by blood, marriage or adoption.

-Each member of our Board has been nominated for re-election at the 2016 Annual Meeting.
-See Proposal One - Election of Directors on page 12.
+Each member of our Board has been nominated for re-election at the 2018 Annual Meeting.
+See Proposal One - Election of Directors on page 15.
+In October 2017, Eileen Serra was appointed to the Board for a term expiring at the 2018 Annual Meeting and has been recommended for election.
 Set forth below are the name, age, principal occupation for the last five years, public company board experience, selected additional biographical information and period of service as a director of the Company of each director, as well as a summary of each director's experience, qualifications and background which, among other factors, support their respective qualifications to continue to serve on our Board.